scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 SCION therefore provides the SCION Control Message Protocol (SCMP), which is analogous to ICMP.
 It provides functionality for network diagnostics, such as ping and traceroute, and error messages that signal packet processing or network layer problems.
 SCMP is the first control message protocol that supports the authentication of network control messages.

-[TODO: **CdK: I would remove this paragraph, it is out of topic imho.**]
-The SCION control plane design takes into account some of the lessons learned discussed in {{RFC9049}}: It does not try to outperform end-to-end mechanism, as path selection is performed by end-hosts.
+Additionally, the SCION control plane design takes into account some of the lessons learned discussed in {{RFC9049}}: It does not try to outperform end-to-end mechanisms, as path selection is performed by end hosts.
 SCION, therefore, can leverage existing end-to-end mechanisms to switch paths, rather than competing with them.
-In addition, there is no component in the architecture that needs to keep connection state, as this is  pushed to end-hosts.
+In addition, there is no component in the architecture that needs to keep connection state, as this is  pushed to end hosts.

-Overall, several of the SCION control plane properties and key mechanisms depend on the fact that SCION ASes are grouped into ISolation Domains (ISDs).
+Overall, several of the SCION control plane properties and key mechanisms depend on the fact that SCION ASes are grouped into Isolation Domains (ISDs).
 For example, ISDs are fundamental to achieve transparency, routing scalability, fault isolation, and fast propagation of routing information.
 The SCION control plane therefore is built around the concept of ISDs, and relies on the SCION Control-Plane PKI (see {{pki}}) for authenticating control information.

 ## Forwarding - Data plane
 SCION is an inter-domain network architecture and as such does not interfere with intra-domain forwarding.
 This corresponds to the practice today where BGP is used for inter-domain routing, while ASes use an intra-domain protocol of their choice (i.e., OSPF, IS-IS, MPLS, ...).
 SCION therefore re-uses the intra-domain network fabric to provide connectivity among its infrastructure services, border routers, and end hosts, minimising changes to the internal infrastructure.

 SCION routers are deployed at the network edge.
-They receive and validate SCION packets from neighbours, then they use their intra-domain forwarding information to transmit packets to the next border router or SCION end host.
+They receive and validate SCION packets from neighbors, then they use their intra-domain forwarding information to transmit packets to the next border router or SCION end host.

 SCION packets are at the network layer (layer-3), and the SCION header sits in between the transport and link layer.
 The header contains a variable type and length end-host address, and can therefore carry any address (IPv4, IPv6, ...).
-In addition, end host addresses only need to be unique within an AS, and can be, in principle, reused.
+In addition, end-host addresses only need to be unique within an AS, and can be, in principle, reused.
 In early deployments, intra-AS SCION packets are sometimes encapsulated into an IP packet, for backwards compatibility.

 ### Key properties in relationship to existing protocols {#existing-protocols}
 Thanks to its data plane, SCION achieves properties that are difficult to achieve when exclusively extending existing protocols.

-- *Path selection.* In SCION, it is end hosts who select network paths, rather than routers.
-They are empowered to make end to end path choices based on application requirements.
+- *Path selection.* In SCION, end hosts select network paths, rather than routers.
+The end hosts are empowered to make end-to-end path choices based on application requirements.
 This means that routers do not carry the burden of making enhanced routing or forwarding decisions.
-When comparing to other approaches, as semantic routing {{I-D.irtf-introduction-to-semantic-routing}}, this has the advantage that is no need to include semantics in packets.
+When comparing to other approaches, such as semantic routing {{I-D.irtf-introduction-to-semantic-routing}}, this has the advantage that there is no need to include semantics in packets.

 - *Scalability.* SCION routers can efficiently forward packets without the need to look up forwarding tables or keeping per-connection state.
 Routers only need to verify  MACs in hop fields.
 This operation is based on modern block ciphers such as AES, can be computed faster than performing a memory lookup and is widely supported in modern CPUs.
 Routers, therefore, do not require expensive and energy-intensive dedicated hardware, and can be deployed on off-the-shelf hardware.
 Lack of forwarding tables also implies that the growing size of forwarding tables is of no concern to SCION.
 Additionally, routers that keep state of network information can suffer from denial-of-service (DoS) attacks exhausting the router’s state {{SCHUCHARD2011}}, which is less of a problem to SCION.

 - *Recovery from failures.* SCION hosts usually receive more than one path to a given destination.